richardslab/EXWAS_pipeline/README.md

   * Provided the user download all the files and give all the flag, should be pretty easy.

 Put the config files (filled in version) here?

+Find some small public example data to test installation and stuff and write test cases.